0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

 ```

 #### Scan for all ACL permissions of the user has on another object
-- First get the SID of the user you want the permissions from
+- First get the SID of the user you want to check if he has permissions on target user
 ```
 Get-Domainuser <USERNAME>
 Get-ObjectAcl -SamAccountName <TARGET USER> -ResolveGUIDs | ? {$_.SecurityIdentifier -eq "<SID>"}